kitsonk/deploy_doc/README.md

-# deploy_doc
+# docland

-A Deno CLI/Deploy server which generates documentation for arbitrary JavaScript and TypeScript modules.
+A Deno CLI/Deploy server application which generates documentation for arbitrary JavaScript and TypeScript modules.

 ## Overview